 Impact

 A race condition exists in the Linux kernel SMB client when two query interface operations are performed concurrently.
-The implementation allows both threads to attempt to update interface information at the same time without proper locking.
+The implementation allowed both operations to update interface information at the same time without acquiring a lock, resulting in inconsistent or corrupted kernel data.
+This flaw is classified as CWE‑821 and can lead to kernel instability, crashes, and system disruptions.

 Affected Systems